tmsdkeys/ida-content/ibcapp_packet.md

 ignite scaffold packet ibcTopRank playerId rank score --ack playerId --module leaderboard
 ```

 Note that the packet is called `ibcTopRank`, which includes the fields `playerId`, `rank` and `score`.
-Additionally we could send back the `playerId` of the player who entered the top of the rankings through the `Acknowledgement`.
+Additionally we send back the `playerId` of the player who entered the top of the rankings through the `Acknowledgement`.

 We see the output on the terminal that gives an overview of the changes made: